msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 So I started only maybe spending about ~30 mins a day studying but that quickly escalated to several hours a day.
 I was learning Hiragana, Katakana, then quickly moved to the Kanji.
 I became obsessed pretty quickly, but unfortunately I hurt my shoulder on a failed back-flip attempt (who knew that you could pop out out your shoulder and concuss yourself at the same time?) and it sort of forced me into a retirement from teaching snowboarding, which was great because now I could find a job where I study japanese and japanese culture full time!

 So after about 2~3 months of using the apps and Pimsleur I was better than all my other Gaijin friends, I had finished the Duolingo tree, I was done almost all of the Lingodeer lessons, I knew a few hundred kanji but I still nowhere close to to fluent.
 I couldn't understand what the store clerks were saying, I could only read the most basic of signs, I certainly could not hold a conversation unless it was about the most basic of things (weather, hello, hot cold things like that).
-The thing that bothered my the most was that no matter how much grammar, vocab, kanji and everything that I learnt I could understand ANYTHING that any one said back to me.
+The thing that bothered me the most was that no matter how much grammar, vocab, kanji and everything that I learnt I could not understand ANYTHING that any one said back to me.
 That pudgy Irish polyglot had deceived me...

 ![Felt pretty good about myself, getting this golden beauty.](./duolingo.png)